Introduction to 'Creating your marketing strategy'

 Social channels give you the chance to share strong content to keep your audience engaged.
 Posting content for free means you can constantly build brand loyalty and increase exposure.
 Use compelling content that tempts users to follow links, to drive traffic to your website.

-Most social sites give you the chance to share text, image, and video content.
+Most social sites give you the chance to share text, image and video content.
 It’s good to include all kinds of media, to appeal to your users.
-Keep your videos short, and use images that are clear and relevant.
+Keep your videos short and use images that are clear and relevant.

 We’ve got some great tips on how to create good content.

-It’s easy for posts to go viral.
+It's easy for posts to go viral.
 While this can be great for your image, it can harm it too.
-Think carefully about what you’re putting out there and ask: could people misunderstand it?

-This is a specific type of paid advertising.
+Influencer marketing is a specific type of paid advertising.
 You pay for influencers (people with a large social media following) to promote your brand through their blogs and posts.

-Pick someone whose values and interests truly match those of your organisation.
+Pick someone whose values and interests truly match those of your business.
 This is key – users are more likely to trust your brand if they see a real connection between it and the person they’re following.

 The Advertising Standards Agency has a useful guide (PDF, 2024KB) about Influencer marketing.